-The cost of living increase for PERS is funded directly by the retirement system and is considered in the annual actuarial calculation of the required contribution for the system.
+The cost of living increase for PERS are funded directly by the system, but are currently suspended as a result of reform legislation.

-According to state law, all obligations of the retirement system will be assumed by the State of New Jersey should the retirement system be terminated.
+According to state law, all obligations of each retirement system will be assumed by the State of New Jersey should any retirement system be terminated.

-The State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, issues publicly available financial reports that include the financial statements and required supplementary information of the retirement system and trust.
-The financial reports may be accessed via the New Jersey, Division of Pensions and Benefits website at www.state.nj.us/treasury/pensions
+The State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, issues publicly available financial reports that include the financial statements and required supplementary information of each of the above systems, funds, and trust.
+The financial reports may be accessed via the New Jersey, Division of Pensions and Benefits website at www.state.nj.us/treasury/pensions.